MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     >*Note*: You may need to expand the menu to make your selection.

-1. On the *Playgrounds* page, select the **Language playground** tile to try out some Azure AI Language capabilities.
+1. In Azure AI Foundry's Playgrounds page, select **Try the Language playground**.
+The Language playground is a user interface that enables you to try out some Azure AI Language capabilities.

 ## Extract named entities with Azure AI Language in Azure AI Foundry portal